 1. Visible Cracks in the Pool Structure

+One of the clearest signs that you need swimming pool concrete repair is visible cracking in the pool walls or floor.
 Small hairline cracks may seem harmless, but they can allow water to seep into the concrete.
 Over time, this moisture can expand and worsen the damage.

 2. Water Level Dropping Faster Than Normal